 Step 2: Choose Clay or Ceramic

 Both of our chip lines are 10g casino-standard weight.
 Both support fully custom artwork.
-The difference is in feel, edge profile, and how your design is applied.
+The difference is in sound, edge profile, and how your design is applied — watch both lines stacking and shuffling before you decide:

 Choose custom clay poker chips if: